Key Quote

 Technique 1 — ENUMERATION / CATALOGUE STRUCTURE

 The word 'first' announces that marriage is a list — Collins has prepared numbered reasons like a sermon or parliamentary motion.
-This enumeration (listing in sequence) drains all emotion from what should be an intimate moment.
-He treats his proposal as a logical argument to be won through evidence rather than a question of the heart.
+This enumerationenumeration — The act of listing items one by one in sequence drains all emotion from what should be an intimate moment.
+He treats his proposal as a logical argumentlogical argument — A structured case using reasons and evidence to persuade to be won through evidence rather than a question of the heart.

 The phrase 'right thing' positions marriage as a moral duty rather than a personal desire.
 Collins does not want to marry Elizabeth specifically — he wants to marry, and she happens to be conveniently available.
-The generic language ('every clergyman', 'easy circumstances') reveals that his proposal is a template (pre-made form) rather than a personal address.
+The generic language ('every clergyman', 'easy circumstances') reveals that his proposal is a templatetemplate — A pre-made format applied without personalisation rather than a personal address.

 Key Words